Special Educational Needs

 All pupils in school receive quality first teaching.
 This means that a range of teaching and learning styles are used, lessons are differentiated and that appropriate learning objectives are set for all children with a curriculum matched to their needs.

 The environment is stimulating, supportive and well resourced.
-Wall and interactive displays provide prompts and reminders to encourage children to learn and achieve independently.
+Displays may provide prompts and reminders to encourage children to learn and achieve independently.

-Each class has a teacher and a teaching assistant.
+Each class has teaching assistant support.
 If children have a Statement of Special Educational Need or an Education, Health and Care Plan, there may be additional teaching assistance so that specialised support is available.

-Classes are well resourced and for children with additional needs, specialised equipment such as writing slopes, radio aid systems can be arranged.
+Classes are well resourced and for children with additional needs, specialised equipment such as writing slopes, radio aid systems can be arranged in discussion with the SENCO.

 We will ensure that all staff know and understand the needs of all pupils.